These are the fluffiest, creamiest, Best Vegan Mashed Potatoes! Make them on the stovetop in 25 minutes and they're absolutely perfect.

 - a pat or two of vegan, soy-free butter

 - Fill a 5.5 quart dutch oven or large pot with water and bring to a rolling boil.
-Add salt and chopped potatoes.
+Add 1 tablespoon of salt and the peeled and chopped potatoes.
 Return the water to a rolling boil and boil for 10 minutes until potatoes are fork tender.

 - Reserve 2 cups of the cooking water and drain the potatoes in a colander.
 Set aside.